flutter/flutter/specs/style.md

     // invoke element.renderNode.cascadedValueDirty(property, pseudoElement); for each
     // currently registered consumer element/pseudoElement pair

-  void register(Element element, String? pseudoElement = null); // O(1)
+  void register((Element or RenderNode) consumer, String? pseudoElement = null); // O(1)
-  void unregister(Element element, String? pseudoElement = null); // O(N)
+  void unregister((Element or RenderNode) consumer, String? pseudoElement = null); // O(N)
-    // registers an element/pseudoElement pair with this StyleDeclaration so that when
+    // registers an element/pseudoElement or renderNode/pseudoElement pair with
-    // a property/value on the style declaration is marked dirty, the element
+    // this StyleDeclaration so that a property/value on the style declaration
-    // is informed and can then clear its property cache
+    // is marked dirty, the relevant render node is informed and can then update
+    // its property cache accordingly

   getter AbstractStyleValue?
 (PropertyHandle property);
     // looks up the Property object for /property/, and returns its value